 I don’t know when it became such a thing.
 I wasn’t really paying attention until people started charging $20 for a cup of the syrup.
 A lot of my colleagues I talk to on a regular basis still don’t use it for influenza.
 I looked at Kiva’s Herbs for Winter Ailments chart she shared in 2010 and only elderflower is mentioned as a relaxing diaphoretic, so it’s been pretty recently.
 The thing is, I really don’t care, either.
 Let’s just put to rest the idea that I am flying in the face of tradition to rest and talk about viruses.

 Herbal Viral Interventions

-To begin with, let us agree that the goal of herbal viral interventions is to help to reduce the duration and severity.
+To begin with, let us agree that the goal of herbal viral interventions is to help to reduce the duration and severity of an illness.
 We certainly cannot cure or treat anything.
 I mean physicians can’t even really do anything about a virus.